dream-num/univer-benchmark/README.md

 ## Troubleshooting

-- Maybe you need check the `playwright.config.ts` file to see if the `launch` options are suitable for your environment.
+- Maybe you need check the `playwright.config.ts` file to see if the `projects` options are suitable for your environment.
 - the timeout of the test is set to 10s, you can change it in the `playwright.config.ts` file.

 ## Reference